PascalGameDevelopment/SDL2-for-Pascal/README.md

 - be up-to-date with _at least_ version 2.0.14 of the `SDL2 library`
 - replaced all aliases by typed enums
+- (done) add single and double pointers for all types (thanks furious-programming)
 - (done) update SDL_ttf.pas to latest version 2.21.0
 - (done) replace data types by c data types (see PR [#29](https://github.com/PascalGameDevelopment/SDL2-for-Pascal/pull/29))
 - (done) add folders to project